Astralis17/Multiverse/Characters/Character Files/Xes/The Shade Cloak and Pendant.md

 #### The Pendant
 The Pendant was also just a piece of apparel which Xes's acquired during zer time in [[Externa]], until [[#The Shade Cloak]] decided to possess the pendant after the [[Demon Of Space]] attacked [[The Dojo]]

-The Pendant had a chain made of black metal until the possesion upon which it converted to a cord/chain made of the same shadowy material as [[#The Shade Cloak]], it has a purple gem in the centre which when possessed has something flitting around inside,
+The Pendant had a chain made of black metal until the possesion upon which it converted to a cord/chain made of the same shadowy material as [[#The Shade Cloak]], it has a purple gem in the centre which when possessed has something flitting around inside, the main body of the Pendant is silvery in colour